There are many differences between these two pieces of cookware. We break them down here.

 Finally, when it comes to storing a Dutch Oven, the enamel can be scratched or chipped, so we do not recommend stacking it in with other pots.
 I personally store mine right on top of the stove in a place of honor, since a week rarely goes by without me using it.

-are a classic tool found in both home kitchens and those of the restaurants you love.
-When found in professional kitchens, they can be huge (upwards of 20 quarts), but a home stock pot is usually 8-12 quarts, large enough to serve their titular purpose—
+Stock Pots are a classic tool found in both home kitchens and those of the restaurants you love.
+When found in professional kitchens, they can be huge (upwards of 20 quarts), but a home stock pot is usually 8-12 quarts, large enough to serve their titular purpose—making stock.

 Most Stock Pots are constructed out of Stainless Steel, which allows them to be conductive, while not adding too much weight.
 The straight, tall sides give you plenty of space for a large volume of liquid.
 Unlike with a conventional pot akin to a pasta pot, you shouldn’t have to worry about running out of room or annoying spills as you stir.